strangetest/playwright-wdio-appium/README.md

 This project is intended as an example for how Playwright Test can be used for native mobile apps.

-### Prerequisite Dependencies
+### Prerequisites
  - Node.js
  - Java SDK
-- Android Studio
+ - Android SDK & AVD Emulator
+ - Appium
+ - appium-doctor (for help with setup)
  - Xcode
-- Appium
-- Appium Server
-- Appium GUI
-- XCODE
-- appium-doctor
  - carthage

 ### Installation
 1. clone the project